Training structure

 Faculty of Science

 This teaching unit will cover the various techniques available for dismantling and decontaminating nuclear facilities.
-After describing the issues and operations involved in dismantling facilities, and the measurement tools available (imagers, gamma spectrometers, etc.), the decontamination processes available will be presented, depending on the nature of the objects to be decontaminated (conventional decontamination processes or complex fluid processes).
+After describing the challenges and operations involved in dismantling facilities and the measurement tools available (imagers, gamma spectrometers, etc.), the decontamination processes available will be presented according to the nature of the objects to be decontaminated (conventional decontamination processes or complex fluids).
 Several innovative techniques for decontaminating contaminated surfaces will be presented (conventional decontamination processes, micellar solutions, gels, foams, supercritical fluids).

 Membrane separation and liquid extraction processes